ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Nutrition and Independent Living

-Students explore gradual mastery of tools and ingredients in a hands-on state-of-the-art kitchen.
-From the functional math required for meal planning and shopping to cleaning, cooking, dining, and problem-solving, students cultivate mindfulness and joy in the responsibility of managing a kitchen, home, or work space with real-world skill.
-It’s in the kitchen of TSC where students also bake and create prepared goods for small-business simulation in the community.
+Participants explore gradual mastery of tools and ingredients in a hands-on state-of-the-art kitchen.
+From the functional math required for meal planning and shopping to cleaning, cooking, dining, and problem-solving, participants cultivate mindfulness and joy in the responsibility of managing a kitchen, home, or work space with real-world skill.
+It’s in the kitchen of TSC where participants also bake and create prepared goods for small-business simulation in the community.

 TSC Students in the kitchen working together